 The annual meeting provides a forum to obtain input on the direction of the CAPS Program from those in the field, is an avenue to inform the States of new initiatives and survey and data guidelines, and is a means to alert our state cooperators of any plant pest threats and PPQ policy direction that may be on the horizon.
-The annual meeting also provides a forum for discussions that may well lead to major changes in the CAPS and Farm Bill Program's business models.
+The annual meeting also provides a forum for discussions that may lead to major changes in the CAPS and PPA 7721 Program's business models.
 The results of this meeting will have important and wide implications.
 This meeting will develop recommendations, prioritize, and institute action items with milestones and deadlines.
 Discussion of these items will begin before the meeting, and relevant material distributed in advance, but a 2-day, face-to-face meeting with discussion is needed to prioritize, assign responsibilities, and continue to move the CAPS/Pest Detection Program forward.
 A draft agenda is attached.

-The meeting will be held at the Custom and Border Protection (CBP) offices in Portland, Oregon, at no charge to APHIS for meeting space.
-Meeting dates are March 20 - 21, 2019, with travel on March 19 and 22, 2019.
-There will be 20 attendees, 10 of which are APHIS employees.
-The total estimated travel cost for the APHIS attendees is \$13,787 (excluding salary calculations), with an average of \$1,379 per person.
+The meeting will be held at the Offices of the Illinois State Plant Health Director in Des Plaines, Illinois, at no charge to APHIS for meeting space.
+Meeting dates are January 29-30, 2020, with travel on January 28 and 31, 2020.
+Pre-meeting participants will travel on January 27, and meet on January 28.
+There will be 21 attendees, 11 of which are APHIS employees.
+The total estimated travel cost for the APHIS attendees is \$12,205.50 (excluding salary calculations), with an average of \$1,109.59 per person.
 A cost estimate worksheet with a list of travelers is attached.
-John Bowers, Lisa Jackson, Alison Neeley, and Sarah Marnell (on a mentoring/shadowing assignment) will spend an extra day in Oregon for site visits to cooperators at Oregon State University and the Oregon Department of Agriculture.
-There will be eight non-APHIS, state department of agriculture attendees with total estimated travel cost of \$10,264.
+There will be eight non-APHIS, state department of agriculture attendees with total estimated travel cost of \$9,816.10.
 These non-APHIS attendees will be reimbursed through the PPQ-National Plant Board (NPB) Safeguarding Agreement as in past years.
 Additionally, two representatives from Purdue University will attend the meeting, but will travel on separate funds and not be reimbursed through the NPB.